MarquezProject/marquez/CONTRIBUTING.md

 6. Make sure `.java` files are formatted: `./gradlew spotlessJavaCheck`
 7. Make sure to [sign you work](#sign-your-work)
 8. Push change to your fork and [submit a pull request](https://github.com/MarquezProject/marquez/compare)
-9. Work with project maintainers to get your change reviewed and merged into the `master` branch
+9. Work with project maintainers to get your change reviewed and merged into the `main` branch
 10. Delete your branch

 To ensure your pull request is accepted, follow these guidelines: